wklchris/sphinx-simrofy-theme/docsrc/Documentation.rst

         Show a Github repo link of ``https://github.com/GITHUB_USER/GITHUB_REPO`` instead of your user profile page.

+    headbar_color
+        Background color of the headbar.
+Default is royalblue.

     headbar_links
         Links to be displayed on the headbar.
 Default is undefined, which displays all webpages (excluding the ``index.rst`` and the current one) in alphabetatical order.
 User may pass a list of filenames (without extension) to handle the output.